 Descemet-stripping endothelial keratoplasty (DSEK) is a partial-thickness corneal transplant procedure.
 This procedure removes only the damaged or diseased inner tissue layers (Descemet’s membrane and endothelium) of the cornea, replacing them with healthy tissue from a donor cornea.

 DSEK can improve and restore vision for patients with cloudy or swollen corneas due to corneal endothelial disease.
 A partial-thickness cornea transplant is recommended when a loss or dysfunction of the inner layer (endothelium) of cornea cells occurs.
-The surgery is commonly performed to treat Fuchs’ endothelial dystrophy.
+The surgery is commonly performed to treat Fuchs’ endothelial dystrophy and other endothelial disorders.

 During surgery, a section of the cornea is removed and replaced with a similar section from the donor cornea.
 Donor cornea tissue is prepared with a special instrument.
 The donor tissue is inserted into the eye through a small incision and secured to the cornea using an air bubble.
 Stitches are not needed to hold the donor cornea in place.

 The surgery usually lasts 45-60 minutes.
 Patients might experience eye irritation, tearing and discomfort for a few days up to two weeks after surgery.
 Patients should expect improved vision in one to three months.
 Vision continually improves as the cornea repairs itself over a period of six to 24 months.
 Patients may still require glasses after surgery to achieve best vision.

 DSEK surgery provides a more predictable visual outcome compared to the traditional penetrating keratoplasty or cornea transplant procedure, which replaces the entire cornea.
 Unlike a penetrating keratoplasty, stitches do not need to be removed after surgery.
 DSEK results in a smaller incision than a full-thickness cornea transplant, leaving the eye structurally stronger after surgery.